 The repurchase of the Company's own equity instruments is recognized in and deducted directly from equity.
 No gain or loss is recognized in profit or loss on the purchase, sale, issue or cancellation of the Company's own equity instruments.

-- 3) Financial liabilities - a) Subsequent measurement
+3) Financial liabilities

+a) Subsequent measurement

-All financial liabilities are measured at amortized cost using the effective interest method.
+Except the following situations, all financial liabilities are measured at amortized cost using the effective interest method: